Estrol/O2Game/lib/src/Graphics/Shaders/README.md

 By default cmake will compile these shaders into the SPIRV format.
 This is done by the `glangvalidator` tool located in your `VULKAN_SDK` directory.

-To compile just refresh the cmake project and it will compile the shaders into this folder with prefix `.sph.h`
+To compile the shader, please use build-shader.bat (linux coming soon) in base directory of the project.
+This will compile all the shaders in the project.

-**Note: Do not upload the .spv.h to git, as it will be compiled at every CMake configure.*